Sandy Treadwell: Journalist

 After college, Treadwell was a sports journalist for Sports Illustrated.
 He wrote articles about college basketball and football.
 He stayed in that position for three years, leaving in 1972 to become a freelance writer.
 In 1973, he wrote articles for New York magazine.

 He worked for Classic Sports magazine for four years in the late 1970s.
 Next, he tried to start a movie magazine without success.
 In 1987, he wrote The World of Marathons (Stewart, Tabori & Chang, 1987) a book about 26 races around the world.
 In its review, Library Journal wrote, "Essential reading for both the amateur and professional distance runner."

 Politics

 Treadwell became active in the Republican Party in Essex County, New York.
-In 1973, he sought the Essex County GOP endorsement for the New York State Assembly but lost badly in the primary.
+In 1973, he sought the Essex County GOP endorsement for the New York State Assembly but lost badly in a county committee vote.
 He changed his tactics, aiming lower.
 He became the Republic Party chairman in Westport.
 In 1985, he was elected Republican chairman for the county.
 He was vice chairman of the New York State Republican Party from 1989 to 1994.

 In 1990, Treadwell campaigned for the Republican Party across the state of New York, sharing the Republican platform at public forums.
 Along the way, he met George Pataki.
 In 1994 when Pataki ran for governor in 1994, Treadwell officially endorsed him as a county chairman, becoming one of the first county chairmen in the state to do so.